ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 All below issues either have been reported to the vendor, and most can simply be avoided.

     Too many consecutive API calls may result in connection throttling Starting with ACI v3.1 the APIC will actively throttle password-based authenticated connection rates over a specific treshold.
 This is as part of an anti-DDOS measure but can act up when using Ansible with ACI using password-based authentication.
-Currently, one solution is to increase this treshold within the nginx configuration, but using signature-based authentication is recommended.
+Currently, one solution is to increase this threshold within the nginx configuration, but using signature-based authentication is recommended.

         **NOTE:** It is advisable to use signature-based authentication with ACI as it not only prevents connection-throttling, but also improves general performance when using the ACI modules.